katonage/pluvianus/docs/Usage.md

 * On the axes:
   * Drag with left mouse button to pan time and vertical axis independently.
   * Drag with right mouse button or scroll (or use scroll gesture on trackpad) to zoom on a specific axis.
-* "A" Button: Hovering inside the view reveals an "A" button in the lower left, which fits the plot to all data horizontally and vertically.
+* Reset view: Hovering inside the view reveals an `A` button in the lower left, which fits the plot to all data horizontally and vertically.
 * Right-click on the plot to open a context menu allowing you to change to 1-button mouse mode and to export the scene.

 **Timeline navigation:** <br>
 Scroll through time using the slider below the plot (shows both frame number and absolute time).
-Right of the timeline, specify the time window for temporal averaging in the Spatial Widget.
+Right of the timeline, specify the time window for temporal averaging in the spatial widget.

 ### Spatial Widget
-Shows the component contours (green for good, red for bad).<br>
+Shows the selected quantity and the component contours (green for good, red for bad).

-Pan: Left mouse button; Zoom: Mouse wheel; Fit image: "A" button (lower left)<br>
+Pan: Left mouse button; Zoom: Mouse wheel (or scroll gesture on trackpad); Fit image: `A` button (lower left).
+Right-click on the plot to open a context menu allowing you to export the scene.<br>
 Adjust the colormap using the colorbar on the right; right-click to select alternate color schemes.
-Reset it with the "Reset Colorbar" button.
+Reset it with the `Reset Colorbar` button.

-Under "Display" select the quantity to display (at the selected timepoint):
+Under `Display` select the quantity to display (at the selected timepoint):
 * `A`: Spatial footprint of selected component
 * `Data`: Original data
 * `RCM`: Reconstructed movie
 * `RCB`: Reconstructed background
 * `Residuals`: Difference of the original data and the RCM and RCB
 * `B0`, `B1`: Background components (spatial)
+* Other static images can be calculated (see the compute menu) or loaded from a file.

-"Zoom" centers the view on the selected component, with zoom corresponding to estimated neuron diameter.
-"Auto" will automatically center and zoom when a new component is selected. <br>
+`Zoom` centers the view on the selected component, with zoom corresponding to estimated neuron diameter. `Auto` will automatically center and zoom when a new component is selected. <br>

-Under "Contours" choose which component outlines are visible:
+Under `Contours` choose which component outlines are visible:
 * `All`: All components
 * `Good + T`: Good components normally, bad faint
 * `Bad + T`: Bad components normally, good faint